imrahulr/imrahulr.github.io/_posts/2019-01-02-deepfakes.md

 <a href="https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf">Generative Adverserial Networks</a><br>
 <a href="https://en.wikipedia.org/wiki/Deepfake">Deepfakes</a><br>
 <a href="https://www.csoonline.com/article/3293002/deepfake-videos-how-and-why-they-work.html">How and why deepfake videos work — and what is at risk</a><br>
-<a href="https://grail.cs.washington.edu/projects/AudioToObama/siggraph17_obama.pdf">Synthesizing Obama: Learning Lip Sync from Audio</a>
+<a href="https://grail.cs.washington.edu/projects/AudioToObama/siggraph17_obama.pdf">Synthesizing Obama: Learning Lip Sync from Audio</a><br>
+<a href="http://proceedings.mlr.press/v97/zhang19d.html">Self-Attention Generative Adversarial Networks</a>